Romhack Research & Liveblog

 This looks like it isn’t obfuscated.
 It looks like, if we’re very lucky, it might literally be a bunch of 8x8 bitmaps.
 Which, it turns out, they are.
 Here is how we can turn this back into an image:

-We’re going to use the second character as our example since the first one is pretty boring and unillustrative
+We’re going to use the second character as our example since the first one is pretty boring and unillustrative. as such we skip the first 8 bytes in favor of bytes 9-16

 83 39 39 39 39 39 83 FF